Do I need an appointment to visit your showroom?

 You can maintain the appearance and the life of your carpet with the proper care which involves:

-At least once weekly thorough vacuum using a vacuum with a rotating power head with its own motor.
+At least once a week thoroughly vacuum using a vacuum with a rotating power head with its own motor

 Promptly attending to spills and stains